apache/flink/docs/content/docs/connectors/table/hive/hive_read_write.md

     </tr>
   </tbody>
 </table>
+{{< hint warning >}}
+**NOTE**:
+- To tune the split's size, Flink will first get all files' size for all partitions.
+  If there are too many partitions, it maybe time-consuming, then you can configure the job configuration `table.exec.hive.calculate-partition-size.thread-num` (3 by default) to a bigger value to enable more threads to speed up the process.

-**NOTE**: Currently, these two configurations only works for the Hive table stored as ORC format.
+- Currently, these configurations for tuning split size only works for the Hive table stored as ORC format.
+{{< /hint >}}

 ### Load Partition Splits